TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 # Target Driven Navigation Based On Transformer
-This is repo is a fork of [Jkulhanek work](https://github.com/jkulhanek/visual-navigation-agent-pytorch)
+This is repo is a fork of [RuiFukushima work](https://github.com/TetsuyaMurata/target-driven-navigation-based-on-transformer/tree/rui)

 ## Introduction